tynopet/homework/homework-49/wb_page6.md

 * 1.
   * B.
     1. This is Marianna, my fiancee.
 We're getting married next year.
     2. Dave is my classmate.
-We're both in Year 12 at Cockethorpe Hight School.
+We're both in Year 12 at Cockethorpe High School.
     3. She asked her boss for some time off work, but he said no.
     4. I'm a member of a swimming club.
 We meet twice a week at the sports centre.
     5. Luisa got 100% in her exam.
 She's the best pupil in my class.